ellisonbg/hpctutorial/speedup.rst

 Estimating the parallel faction
 ===============================

-It can be very difficult to determine the parallel fraction :math:`P` required in Amdahl's law.
+For a given program, it can be very difficult to determine the parallel fraction :math:`P` required in Amdahl's law.
 Fortunately, there is a simple way of estimating it.
 Here is how it works.

 1. Run your program on :math:`N=1` core and record the execution time :math:`T_1`.